andrei-migunov/FYS-Aesthetics-of-Computing/schedule.md

 **Viewings:**

 **Optional:** [Bauhaus - Influence on Everyday Life](https://www.youtube.com/watch?v=HH7we9EaQok), [Le Corbusier's Machines for Living](https://www.youtube.com/watch?v=vQX7-4qxXBI) [Repetition Compulsion - World Historical Rhythms in Architecture](https://www.e-flux.com/journal/54/59858/repetition-compulsion-world-historical-rhythms-in-architecture), [Abigail Cain - What Steve Jobs Learned from the Bauhaus](https://www.artsy.net/article/artsy-editorial-steve-jobs-learned-bauhaus)

+**Discussion Questions:**
+  1. **Come up with some (ideally, unusual!) examples of repetition that you encounter in life.**

+  2. Can you think of machines that don't seem to feature repetition in their design or behavior?
+(Maybe another interesting unspoken thing here is that the behavior is part of the design when it comes to machines.)

 ---